Proposal-based Few-shot Sound Event Detection for Speech and Environmental Sounds with Perceivers: Introduction

 Few-shot audio {\it classification}, which does not involve temporally localizing events, has been explored in the literature, with strong results reported for sound classification and speaker identification~\cite{wolters20fs,chou19transient,zhang19graph, shi20meta}.
 Wang et al.~\cite{wang19centroid} utilize prototypical networks~\cite{snell17proto} to improve speaker identification and verification tasks, for both seen and unseen speakers.
 Chen et al.~\cite{chen20spoken} investigate utilizing few-shot learning to the task of spoken word classification, posing it as an $N+M$-way problem, where $N$ and $M$ are the number of new classes and base classes, respectively, by modifying the model-agnostic meta-learning algorithm~\cite{finn2017modelagnostic}.

-Some few-shot sound event detection methods and studies exist in the literature, mainly in the related area of keyword spotting.
+Some window-based few-shot sound event detection methods and studies exist in the literature, mainly in the related area of keyword spotting.
 Wang et al. compares four few-shot, metric-based learning strategies using a convolutional neural network (CNN) embedding module, and validates their approach on a keyword spotting task using Spoken Wikipedia Corpora~\cite{wang20fewsed}.
 Their work concludes that the prototypical network performs best in this domain.
 Parnami and Lee \cite{parnami20protowords} use the prototypical network with embeddings from their proposed ResNet-based architecture for the few-shot keyword spotting task, and demonstrate the ability to spot new keywords with few examples.
 Outside of few-shot keyword spotting, Shimada et al.~\cite{kaz20background} propose a few-shot sound event detection framework that includes an explicit class for background noise, and they evaluate their approach on the well-annotated DCASE2017 Task 2.
-Whereas this existing few-shot sound event detection literature uses window-level approaches, in this paper we also propose and evaluate here models utilizing a proposal-based approach.
+Whereas this existing few-shot sound event detection literature uses window-level approaches, to the best of our knowledge, we are the first to use a proposal-based model for few-shot audio localization, whose performance we further extend by incorporating the Perceiver architecture.